mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/native-app/index.md

 ---
 layout: layout.pug
-navigationTitle: Deploy native applications
+navigationTitle: Deploy and expose native applications
-title: Deploy native applications
+title: Deploy and expose native applications
-excerpt: Deploys an application using the native DC/OS Universal Runtime Container (part 8)
+excerpt: Deploys an app using a UCR container and exposes it for access from outside of the cluster (part 8)
 menuWeight: 8
 ---
-In the [previous tutorial](/tutorials/dcos-101/app1/), you deployed an application that runs inside the cluster and interacts only with another application--the Redis service--that runs inside the cluster.
+In a [previous tutorial](/tutorials/dcos-101/app1/), you deployed an application that runs inside the cluster and interacts with another application--the Redis service--that also runs inside the cluster.
 Neither application is exposed outside of the cluster or available to any external users.

 In this tutorial, you will deploy another sample application but with a few important differences:
-- The new sample application includes a presentation layer that presents a graphical user interface to users to access the applications.
+- The new sample application includes a presentation layer that presents a web-based user interface to users who access the application.
-- You will deploy the new sample application using a native DC/OS container--the Universal Container Runtime (UCR)--that does not rely on a Docker image or the Docker engine, making the application easier to deploy with fewer dependencies and less complexity.
+- The new sample application uses a native DC/OS container--the Universal Container Runtime (UCR)--that does not rely on a Docker image or the Docker engine, making the application easier to deploy with fewer dependencies and less complexity.
+- You will expose the new sample application for access from outside of the cluster by running it on a public agent node with Marathon-LB.

+DC/OS has two different node types:

+1. Private agent nodes
+1. Public agent nodes

+Private agent nodes are usually only accessible inside the cluster, while public agent nodes allow for ingress access from outside the cluster.

+By default, applications and services run on private agent nodes, which cannot be accessed from outside of the cluster.
+To expose a service or application to the outside world, you typically use a load balancer running on one a public node.

+You will revisit the topic of load balancing and the different choices for load balancers later in this tutorial, but for now, you will use [Marathon-LB](/1.13/tutorials/dcos-101/loadbalancing/) as the load balancer.
+Marathon-LB uses [HAProxy](http://www.haproxy.org/) on a public agent node to provide external access and load balancing for applications running internally in the cluster.

 # Before you begin
 Before starting this tutorial, you should verify the following: